vispy/jupyter_rfb/docs/index.rst

   :alt: Remote Frame Buffer explained

 Images that are generated at the server are streamed to the client (Jupyter) where they are shown.
-Evens (such as mouse interactions) are streamed in the other direction, where the server can react by generating new images.
+Events (such as mouse interactions) are streamed in the other direction, where the server can react by generating new images.